What is a Purchase Agreement?

 - Home Inspection Contingency – Buying a home sight unseen is just plain stupid if you don’t REALLY know what you are doing.
 When you purchase a home without a home inspection, it is akin to buying a home sight unseen, in that you never know what kinds of problems might be hiding behind the walls of the home.
 It is crucial to have a certified home inspector inspect the house you are buying, and if that inspection report comes back unsatisfactory to you for whatever reason, the Inspection Contingency Clause allows you a way out of the deal without breaking the contract.
 Without this clause, you might end up being forced to purchase a junker of a home when it looked like you were getting a sweet deal… And no one likes it when that happens.
 The length of time or number of days you have to complete your inspection contingency can be negotiated between you and the seller as long as it is before the date of delivery of the funds.

 *Note: This is not legal advice, but meant to educate.
-Always make sure to speak with your real estate attorney on matters related to an actual contract you have or are trying to form.
+Always make sure to speak with your real estate attorney on matters related to an actual real estate contract you have or are trying to form.